 Can college students participate in the program?

-Can students work while in the program?
+Can students find employment while in the program?

 No. It would be very difficult to maintain part time employment while in the program as students are already involved in internships which commit them to 30-40 hours per week.
 Evenings are dedicated to fellowship, cultural experiences out in the community, as well as discussion and reflection time.
 Students are encouraged to find work before their Gap Year experience as well as in the summer after the program.

 We encourage students to pursue support raising to assist in the financing of the program.
 We also believe this process helps students gain a better appreciation and understanding for the opportunity they are preparing to embark on.
 Please contact us directly for assistance in the support raising process as donations will be tax deductible for all donors.